nandhithahariharan/nandhithahariharan.github.io/_posts/2016-11-05-the-art-of-falling-in-love-with-yourself.markdown

 syntaxHighlighter: no
 ---

-# The Art Of Falling In Love With Yourself!

 It is important to love yourself.

 Not in an "I am okay when there is Valencia filter" kind of way.
 It is important to truly and madly be in love with yourself. **We have enough narcissism in the world but very less self-love and let's not for a minute confuse the two**.